 Michael is known nationally for his expertise in well-managed, data-driven government, and has been asked to share his work with organizations including the Center for Community Progress, the Federal Reserve Bank Board of Governors, the Clinton Global Initiative, and a host of cities across the country.
 He is known locally for forging partnerships across City and State agencies, and building relationships with community residents and leaders, private and non- profit investors, anchor institutions, and others to achieve big picture goals.
 As Commissioner, Michael is helping to implement a comprehensive community development framework to support the Mayor’s new era of neighborhood investment; utilizing new tools, like the Community Catalyst Grants Program, to support locally driven community development work.

 Michael holds a J.D. from the City University of New York and a B.A. from the Johns Hopkins University.
 He currently lives in Baltimore with his wife, an education and early childhood consultant, and his two children.

-"We face significant challenges and there is much work to do but I am inspired by the talented people on my team and across the City who share Mayor Pugh's sense of urgency, as well as her sense of optimism for what we can accomplish together."
+"We face significant challenges and there is much work to do but I am inspired by the talented people on my team and across the City who share our sense of urgency, as well as our optimism for what we can accomplish together."